Welcome to the help page for the Economic Activity Survey - Agriculture, 2018-19.

 - Plants grown from seed in a nursery.

 Sales of goods not produced are those goods the business purchased ready-made, then resold without making changes to the goods.
 Both wholesale and retail sales of goods should be reported here.
 For example, if a co-operative buys the produce of a number of growers and on-sells it to a mill or to an exporter, the income from that sale would be included in Sales of goods not produced.
 The purchase of these items during the year should be reported in Purchases of finished goods for resale.

 Information on Animal Sales can be found below under Where to report income from various sources/activities?

 Delivery charges separately invoiced or itemised to customers for goods sold by this business/organisation

-This item refers to the amount of income that is charged separately on invoice for the delivery of sale of goods to customers.
-For delivery of sales of goods not separately invoiced include income in Sales of goods.
+This item refers to the amount of income that is charged separately on invoice for the delivery of sales of goods to customers.
+For delivery of sales of goods that is not separately invoiced include income in Sales of goods.